-When we contrast this situation with the status of eastern European countries and compare the challenges the Iberian countries faced in the 1980s with the ones that the new states from central and Europe will face, the latter look far more daunting.
-In central and eastern Europe, we face barely functional market economies and unstable democracies.
-In addition, none of the new members has a previous tradition of democracy (except the Czech Republic).
-Furthermore, in the EU we now have the Single Market and EMU.
+When we contrast this situation with the status of eastern European countries and compare the challenges that the Iberian countries faced in the 1980s with the ones that the new states from central and Eastern Europe will face, the latter look far more daunting.
+In central and eastern Europe there are barely functional market economies and unstable democracies.
+In addition, none of the new members has a previous tradition of democ racy (except the Czech Republic).
+Furthermore, in the EU we now have the Single Market and Economic and Monetary Union.
 Finally, the current economic and political climate (particularly after 9/11) will make enlargement even more difficult.
 Therefore, the current enlargement process is very different and more problematic.